Qasim Mahmood: 1951 to 1960

 Qasim started looking for a new job.
-After two months suddenly he was captivated by spiritual ecstasy.
+After two months, suddenly he was captivated by spiritual ecstasy.
 He then remained out of his senses for about one year.
 Qasim spent this time in a cell of Data Darbar, shrine of famous Sufi saint, Abul Hassan Ali Hajvery.
 When he got his senses, practical life once again started up.
 Qasim used to say "This is the finest year of my life."

 In 1958, Qasim compiled the book Jansi Rasomat (Sexual customs).
-In it he describes sexual customs of ancient Greece, Rome, India, China, Japan, Indonesia, England, Pacific Islands.
+In it, he describes sexual customs of ancient Greece, Rome, India, China, Japan, Indonesia, England, and Pacific Islands.
 Punjab Govt banned this book, calling it obscene.
 And Qasim was book in a case.
 In court, many eminent Urdu writers testify that this book is a knowledgeable and scientific innovation.
 So Qasim was acquitted with honor.

 In late 1958, he becomes assistant editor of bimonthly research journal, Sahifa (a book) which is edited by Abid Ali Abid.
 Then he opens his own publishing house, "Shish Mahal Kitab Ghar" (Glass Palace Book House).
 He wanted to publish science, technology, and literature books.
 Also to spread modern knowledge in Pakistan, he began publishing monthly Ilm (knowledge), which became popular in intellectual circles.

-In 1958 Qasim also compiled Farhang Mashiat, the first dictionary of economics in Urdu.
-In 1959 he wrote a novella, Pundit Jalaluddin Nehru, about the Kashmir problem.
-In 1960 Qasim's first anthology of short stories Dewar Pather Kee (Wall of Stones) was published by Classics, a publishing firm of Lahore.
+In 1958, Qasim also compiled Farhang Mashiat, the first dictionary of economics in Urdu.
+In 1959, he wrote a novella, Pundit Jalaluddin Nehru, about the Kashmir problem.
+In 1960, Qasim's first anthology of short stories Dewar Pather Kee (Wall of Stones) was published by Classics, a publishing firm of Lahore.
 The entire anthology stories deal with social, political and economic problem of Pakistani society.

 In those days, the U.S. government wanted to promote American arts and culture in third world countries through his books, so she connected big American publishers, which liked this project.
 The U.S. government and big American publishers in collaboration started Franklin Book Program, a nonprofit publishing company.
 Branches were opened in Egypt, Iran and East and West Pakistan.

 Its country head for West Pakistan was noted writer and intellectual, Maulana Hamid Ali Khan, brother of Maulana Zafar Ali Khan.
 Famous Pakistani writers i.e. Maulana Salahuddin Ahmed, Maulana Ghulam Rasool Mehr, Shahid Ahmed Dehlvi extra translated high-quality American books in Urdu.
 Qasim is also included in team of Franklin writers, and translated some scientific and sociological books.

-Qasim saw that these very excellent books also goes to libraries of Govt institutions, schools and colleges and then remain locked up in cabinets.
-He gave a proposal to Maulana Hamid Ali Khan, that Franklin must publish paperback books also, so common people, particularly students can buy them.
-Maulana sahib said to Qasim "you can publish these paperbacks, we give you financial help."
-So then Qasim start publishing good American books in shape of paperbacks.
-In 1964 Shish Mahal Kitab Ghar was closed due to personal reasons.
-But after publishing 24 literary and scientific books, it becomes quite popular in country.